lab1092/blender-manual_ja/manual/lighting/exposure.rst

 Hints
 =====

-Try to find the best :guilabel:`Range` value, so that overexposed parts are barely not too bright.
-Now turn up the :guilabel:`Exposure` value until the overall brightness of the image is satisfying.
+Try to find the best *Range* value, so that overexposed parts are barely not too bright.
+Now turn up the *Exposure* value until the overall brightness of the image is satisfying.
 This is especially useful with area lamps.